level12/keg-auth/docs/source/getting-started.rst

 Templates are provided for the auth views, as well as base crud templates.

-Base templates are referenced from settings.
+Base templates use keg-elements' form-view and grid-view parent templates.
+The app template to extend is  referenced from settings.
 The first of these defined is used:

     -  `BASE_TEMPLATE`
     -  `KEG_BASE_TEMPLATE`